fafalone/WinDevLib/README.md

 -Added accessibility UI Automation interfaces and APIs.

-    NOTE: This API had a number of *very* generically named enums, like FillMode and ToggleState; these have been prefixed with Uia_ to avoid conflicts.
+---NOTE: This API had a number of *very* generically named enums, like FillMode and ToggleState; these have been prefixed with Uia_ to avoid conflicts.
 In most cases, the actual members were left   alone, with the exception of LiveSetting (renamed Uia_LiveSetting), which had Off, Polite, and Assertive; these have been prefixed with Uia_ as well.

-    NOTE: IUIAutomation, IUIAutomationProxyFactoryMapping, IUIAutomationAndCondition and IUIAutomationOrCondition have members that use a SAFEARRAY of IUIAutomationCondition...
+---NOTE: IUIAutomation, IUIAutomationProxyFactoryMapping, IUIAutomationAndCondition and IUIAutomationOrCondition have members that use a SAFEARRAY of IUIAutomationCondition...
 MKTYPLIB does not support this so these return a pointer you'll need to dereference.

 -Added misc interfaces ICurrentWorkingDirectory, IPropertyKeyStore, ISortColumnArray, and IBannerNotificationHandler